-In September 2012, we launched two original shows - a new game show called Let's Ask America and a nightly infotainment magazine called The List - aired during the access period between evening news and prime time.
-These shows have been launched in seven of our markets, with the intention of rolling them out in the rest of our markets when commitments to air other programming during that time period expire.
-The List and Let's Ask America were developed internally or in partnership with others and replace expensive syndicated content.
-We believe this strategy has the potential to improve our Television division's financial performance for years to come.
+We continue to see strong results from our programming strategy, lessening our reliance on purchased syndicated shows.
+We have two original shows - a game show called Let's Ask America and a nightly infotainment magazine called The List - with one or both being aired during the access period between evening news and prime time in eight of our markets.
+We have the intention of rolling them out in the rest of our markets when commitments to air other programming during that time period expire.
+We have recently signed a deal to syndicate Let's Ask America in markets nationwide.
+We are also a partner in another original show called RightThisMinute, a daily news and entertainment program, which airs on 12 of our stations.